ErikaD88/Remote_Work_Mental_Health_Impact/README.md

 Question 1:
 How do stress levels vary across different industries in remote work environments?
-Curtis McMullen/Jim Cruz Healthcare industry has the largest average stress level compared to other industries in North America.
+Curtis McMullen/Jim Cruz

+Healthcare industry has the largest average stress level compared to other industries in North America.
 The jobs in healthcare with highest average stress level is tied with HR and Marketing.

 Question 2:
 What is the impact of remote work on social isolation and work/life balance?
+Justin Crockett and Amy Goodwin

 Question 3:
 What is the prevalence of mental health conditions among remote workers?
-Atnafu Ayalew/Alison Driscoll We filtered the data to look specifically at North American remote workers.
+Atnafu Ayalew/Alison Driscoll

+We filtered the data to look specifically at North American remote workers.
 Of the 264 workers, 193 of them have a mental health condition.
 There were 3 conditions listed:  depression, burnout and anxiety.
 The breakdown is evenly split between the 3 conditions for remote workers.
 We represented the data in a bar chart to show them side by side and then a pie chart to show the breakdown in percentages.
 We further looked at how the data broke down by gender.
 We had 4 categories of gender listed:  Female, Male, Non-Binary and Prefer Not to Say.
 We created the bar chart visualization to show side by side comparison and also broke it down in percentages in a pie chart.